-The development of the Storm Water Permit for Construction Activity Connected with Single Lot Housing Projects (UTRH00000) is a new permit.
-Its purpose is to partner with the existing Utah Construction General Permit (U-CGP) for storm water discharges in providing permit coverage for construction activity.
-The Common Plan Permit (CPP) streamlines existing requirements and addresses climate conditions in Utah.
+The development of the Storm Water Permit for Construction Activity Connected with Single Lot Housing Projects (UTRH00000) was first issued in 2015.
+Its purpose is to partner with the existing Utah Construction General Permit (CGP) for storm water discharges in providing permit coverage for construction activity.
 It was created for small home builders who construct approximately 10 or less house projects a year, and/or owner builders who generally do not have the resources and permitting expertise larger entities do.
 Its clarity and directness will also benefit local building authorities who are often consulted to explain stormwater requirements.

 Larger residential construction ventures are not barred from applying for the coverage provided by this permit; however, taking that path would require maintaining several small area permits which could be more costly and less efficient.
-Likewise, small home builders are not barred from applying for coverage under the U-CGP if they are comfortable addressing compliance requirements.
+Likewise, small home builders are not barred from applying for coverage under the CGP if they are comfortable addressing compliance requirements.